jahudak/ddos-detector/README.md

 In this milestone, we focused on improvements, which included hyperparameter optimization.
 To make this more effective, we used our device resources for faster development.

-The `catboost/main.py` script contains the WandB integration with the sweeps.
+The `catboost/main.py` script contains the WandB integration with the sweeps, and the `neural_network` folder contains the improvements and fixes for our neural network.

 ### M6